phage-nz/infosec-bazaar/honeypots/windows/readme.md

   - Python 3.8
   - Sysinternals Suite
   - Wireshark
+- If deploying the host as a honeypot, try to keep it as free from analysis tools as possible.
+However, if you're using the host for malware analysis, [FLARE VM](https://github.com/fireeye/flare-vm) will save you a great deal of time.
 - Use Google to download as many documents and images as possible that will help build up your chosen profile.
 Google dorks such as "site:orgname.com filetype:pdf" will help.
 - Using WinSCP, copy out the software and profile artifacts over SFTP.
 Install the software, set up any agents and clean up any installation files.
 - While SFTP provides a secure method of transferring files to the host, if you need to paste text into it it consider: https://github.com/jlaundry/TypeClipboard